Nutchapon999/fullstack-assign/README.md

-# Project Name
+# Fullstack Assignment

-## Libraries Used
+## Libraries and Dependencies

-This project uses the following libraries:
+This project uses the following libraries and dependencies:

+### Main Dependencies

 * **Next.js**: React framework for building web applications.
 * **React**: JavaScript library for building user interfaces.